dufferzafar/win-butler/README.md

   * Backup
   * Hotkeys - Bindings, On/Off

-* Ensure ManicTime and Networx are running always.
+* Ensure ManicTime and Networx are always running.

 * Auto-Commit every x minutes
   * Similar to backup buddy.

 * Screenshots
-  * Upload any image via a Traymenu
+  * Upload any image via Traymenu
   * Add Shift to upload in all

 ## <a name="changelog"></a>Changelog

+* **3.0**

+  * Updated: Volume OSD shows both Song and Artist.
+  * Updated: Ctrl+Esc focuses the sidebars in _some_ programs.
+See <includes/focus.ahk>

   * Added: Alt + Ctrl + X - Launch Bash Shell here (but in Cmder).
   * Updated: Cmder overhaul.

   * Remapped a few hotkeys.
   * Windows + F - Launches Everything search in the current folder.
   * Added: Alt + Ctrl + Z - Launches the currently opened file's folder from sublime.
 This hotkey is off by default, as I use a [Sublime Plugin](https://github.com/dufferzafar/homepages/python-scripts/Sublime%20Text%203%20Plugins/
   ) to open the project/file folder.

 * **2.8**: